runtipi/runtipi/README.md

 ## Demo

-You can try out a demo of Tipi at [demo.runtipi.com](https://demo.runtipi.com) using the following credentials:
+You can try out a demo of Tipi at [demo.runtipi.io](https://demo.runtipi.io) using the following credentials:

-    username: user@runtipi.com
+    username: user@runtipi.io
-    password: runtipi
+    password: password

 ## 📚 Documentation